james-a-rob/KodaStream/README.md

 - Web-based video creation UI (Coming Soon!)

 ## 🚀 Quick Start
+### With Docker
 1. Ensure Docker is installed on your machine.
 2. Clone this repo.
 3. Create a `videos` directory inside the `backend` folder.
 Add any videos you want to use here.
 Two example videos can be found in the `example-videos` directory.
 4. Run `make up` from the root of the project.
 5. Call the REST API to create new interactive content.

+### Alternativly, without Docker
+1. Ensure that FFmpeg and PostgreSQL are installed on your system.
+2. Clone this repo.
+3. Create a `videos` directory inside the `backend` folder.
+Add any videos you want to use here.
+Two example videos can be found in the `example-videos` directory.
+4. Navigate to the backend directory.
+5. Run `npm install` followed by `npm run start:dev`
+6. Call the REST API to create new interactive content.

 #### Example Request
 This example combines two video clips into a looping live stream.
 As each clip plays, client-side events containing the metadata are triggered.
 This metadata is used to build out interactivity, such as clickable links and buy buttons.